189 visa for NZ citizen or Skilled independent subclass 189 (NZ stream) is a permanent visa for NZ citizens in Australia.

 Secondary visa applicant must not be married or enter into a de facto relationship before entering Australia after the visa is granted (cl.
 189.611(b); Condition 8515).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for the 189 visa for NZ citizen or click to find other visas to suit your personal circumstance.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for the 189 visa for NZ citizen or click to find other visas to suit your personal circumstance.

 041 222 4020 or WeChat: AUDvisa